RemiVine/academic-kickstart-1/content/extra_materials/Allocation/_index.md

 **Some extra information to assess the quality of the allocation**

+# Visualize the share of students per group size

+Visualize the share of groups with different number of students.
+The bar chart shows that there are only groups with three or four students, which is what was initially scheduled.

 <center><img src="./Bar_chart_proportion_students_by_group.png" alt="Students per group" width="50%" /></center>

+# Visualize the number (and share) of students allocated depending on their preferences

+Visualize the frequency of students obtaining their first, second and third choices.
+Beyond 80% of the students obtained their top choice, less than 1.4% of all students obtained a project in their third best set of projects.
+No student obtained a project that was not part of any preferred project.

 <center><img src="./Bar_chart_proportion_satisfied_allocation.png" alt="Preferences overall" width="50%" /></center>

+# Check the language skills

+Importantly, students were asked about their language skills in order to ensure that the matching was also according to the language matching.
+Some partners informed on language requirements and/or on language preferred in the group (because of interviews to be conducted, literature only available in the local language, etc.).
+Unfortunately, this method cannot take such heterogeneity into account.
+That is the price of having a very simply and fully transparant analysis.

+However, one can argue that the self-selection of students will lead the allocation based on preference to allow for a sound language allocation on top of the students' preferences.
+It is expected that students must have internalized the language constraints into their preferences sorting.
+In fact, this is probably better to allocate using a simply algorithm and entrusting students so that language allocation is also appropriate.
+If not, it is not unrealistic to have the students bear the responsability of their own choices - as they were duly informed about the importance of the language allocation beforehand.

 <center><img src="./Matching_shares_language_required_and_optional.png" alt="Language matching" width="50%" /></center>